 Great site with lots of Chasidic recordings of melodies!
 Has a section for Sephardic and Chasidic melodies, too.
 Click on the download links to listen in your browser if the player doesn't work.

-A surprisingly large collection of audio classes, including model complete seders, songs and blessings, stuff like that.
+A surprisingly large collection of audio classes, including model complete seders, songs (including actually teaching the songs) and blessings, stuff like that.
 It's basically an open directory structure, and it's just filled with stuff.
 It even has correct laining for Job, Proverbs, and Psalms!
 I should mention that there's much more in here than I can categorize myself, so if I missed anything, let me know!
 There are many recordings under Songs that I don't immediately recognize, so if you're looking for something in particular, it could be here.
+There are also many videos of classes which include songs and nusach at the main site.

 Not what I'm interested in -- until "More Cantorial", where you'll find a Haggadah recording of Cantor Pinchas Rabinowitz with a whole bunch of new tunes.
 Awesome.
 Would totally rock if it didn't have blinking animated GIFs.

-Also a great site with quite a bit.
+Also a great site with quite a bit, from the Conservative tradition.
 It has most of the Haggadah, as well as melodies for a lot of things on Shabbat and weekdays (all in streaming format).
 My second stop.

 There is a lot here!
 There are melodies and accompanied recordings for many things, and not so much nusach.
 If you aren't familiar with Chabad, you'll find exciting combinations here, like using the Hoshia et Amecha tune for the R'tzeh paragraph in the Birkat Hamazon.
 A fantastic resource.